 Simple isn’t it?
 And there is no art of schooling to which we cannot apply it.

 I am glad to be learning this — aren’t you?

 We have the God-given Right to do right in this wrong World,

 Thank You, JESUS, for this simple and profound tool of learning; help us practice it well for Your glory and our good.
-Thank You, ABBA, for each soul who comes here to read and to pray.
+Thank You, Father, for each soul who comes here to read and to pray.
 I am asking You to bless them for coming; whatever their needs I pray they will find You faithful today.
-I pray for strength and courage, wisdom and discernment, peace and security and for our sick and afflicted I pray You will heal them and for the wayward and rebellious I am thanking You that You will not give up on them and You are continuing to pursue them.
+I pray for strength and courage, wisdom and discernment, peace and security, and for our sick and afflicted I pray You will heal them and for the wayward and rebellious I am thanking You that You will not give up on them and You are continuing to pursue them.
 I pray, HOLY SPIRIT, for You to help them repent.
-And we remember Israel, praying for peace and safety and for America we pray for a great awakening unto repentance.
-Thank You, ABBA, for perfecting Your saints in JESUS name.
+And we remember Israel, praying for peace and safety, and for America, we pray for a great awakening unto repentance.
+Thank You, Father, for perfecting Your saints in JESUS’ name.
 Amen and amen.

 whew!! this is a goldmine of wisdom. i think many of us are guilty of substituting other things such as facebook, blogs, etc for listening time. thanks for an awesome reminder my friend.

 Hit me pretty hard too.
 Sat on it for a few days before putting words to it.
 Thank you for reading and commenting.
 I always appreciate you my Friend!